lunathefur/lunathefur-/README.md

 <h2 align="center">Hi 👋!
-My name is Allure and I'm a Software Dev, from The United States Of America</h2>
+My name is Allure and I'm a 13 Year Old Developer, from The United States Of America</h2>

 ###